Cilium ¶

 kops rolling-update cluster --yes

-As of kOps 1.18, you can have Cilium provision AWS managed addresses and attach them directly to Pods much like Lyft VPC and AWS VPC.
+You can have Cilium provision AWS managed addresses and attach them directly to Pods much like AWS VPC.
 See the Cilium docs for more information

-When using ENI IPAM you need to disable masquerading in Cilium as well.
+In kOps versions before 1.22, when using ENI IPAM you need to explicitly disable masquerading in Cilium as well.

 networking: